Justin Turner: 2016

-2017: NLCS MVP and First all-star appearance
+2017: All-Star and NLCS MVP

 On December 23, 2016, the Dodgers signed Turner to a four-year contract valued at $64 million.
 Turner started the 2017 season batting .379 before going on the injured list with a strained right hamstring, which kept him out of action from May 18 through June 9.
 On July 6, he won the All-Star Final Vote, earning a spot in the 2017 Major League Baseball All-Star Game with 20.8 million votes, a Final Vote record.
 Turner finished the season with a .322 batting average, a .415 on-base percentage, 21 home runs, and 71 RBI, finishing third in the NL in batting average and second in on-base percentage.
 In the 2017 NLDS, he had six hits in 13 at-bats (.462 average), including a winning home run in the ninth inning of Game 2 against the Chicago Cubs.
 Turner and Chris Taylor were selected as the co-MVPs of the 2017 National League Championship Series, where he batted .333 with two home runs and seven RBI.
 However, in the 2017 World Series, he had only four hits in 25 at-bats, for a .160 average as the Dodgers lost to the Houston Astros in seven games.
 Turner broke Dusty Baker's franchise record for most RBI in a single post-season when he drove in his 14th run in Game One of the World Series.

 2018

 Turner was hit by a pitch on his left wrist during a spring training game on March 19, 2018.
 He suffered a non-displaced fracture, which did not require surgery but put him on the injured list to begin the season.
-He did not rejoin the Dodgers until May 15.
+Turner did not rejoin the Dodgers until May 15.
 Turner also missed time following the All-Star break, but rebounded in August and September.
-He was voted the National League Player of the Month for August after batting .402 (39-for-97) with 22 runs, 11 doubles, 1 triple, 6 home runs, 20 RBIs and a stolen base across 25 August games.
+He was voted the National League Player of the Month for August after batting .402 (39-for-97) with 22 runs, 11 doubles, one triple, six home runs, 20 RBIs, and a stolen base across August 25 games.
 On September 4, 2018, Turner was named the Los Angeles Dodgers' 2018 nominee for the Roberto Clemente Award, an annual award given to the player who "best exemplifies the game of baseball, sportsmanship, and community involvement."
-In 202 at-bats after the All-Star break, Turner hit .356 with a 1.066 OPS, 24 doubles and 9 home runs.
-Turner would finish the season with a .312 batting average, 14 home runs and 52 RBIs.
-Turner's hot streak continued in the 2018 NLDS, where he reached base in 9 of 18 plate appearances.
+In 202 at-bats after the All-Star break, Turner hit .356 with a 1.066 OPS, 24 doubles, and nine home runs.
+Turner would finish the season with a .312 batting average, 14 home runs, and 52 RBIs.
+Turner's hot streak continued in the 2018 NLDS, where he reached base in nine of 18 plate appearances.
 He went on to hit .333 (8-for-24) in the 2018 World Series, which his team lost to the Boston Red Sox.